LLM-Guided Search for Deletion-Correcting Codes: Hyperparameter optimization

-We measure performance as the average improvement in the independent set sizes constructed by the best priority functions across all islands for all code lengths $n \in [6,11]$ with deletion parameter $s=1$, relative to the trivial initialization.
-Each grid search run is evaluated after one hour using one GPU and 40 CPUs to balance search depth with computational feasibility.
+For StarCoder2-15B, we tune LLM hyperparameters via grid search on the single-deletion-correcting code search ($s = 1$, $n \in [6, 11]$).
+We run two independent grid searches, varying maximum new tokens and repetition penalty while keeping temperature and top-$p$ fixed, and vice versa.
+We measure the average improvement in independent set sizes constructed by the best priority functions across all islands, relative to the trivial initialization.
+Each run is evaluated after one hour using one GPU and 40 CPUs.

-For the grid search over maximum new tokens, we consider values in the range $[60, 300]$, and for repetition penalty, values in $[1.0, 2.0]$, both divided into 10 equally spaced grid points.
-Temperature and top-p are fixed at $0.2$ and $0.95$, respectively, as in Section 7.1.3 of \citet{lozhkov_starcoder_2024}.
-The results are shown in Figure~\ref{grid:LLM1}.
+For maximum new tokens, we consider values in $[60, 300]$, and for repetition penalty, values in $[1.0, 2.0]$, both divided into 10 equally spaced grid points.
+Temperature and top-$p$ are fixed at $0.2$ and $0.95$, respectively, as in Section 7.1.3 of \citet{lozhkov2024starcoder}.
 Low repetition penalties combined with high maximum new tokens often result in the LLM repeating the code completion task, generating multiple function headers with minor variations or trivial return statements instead of a single, improved function.
 Repetition penalties above $1.22$ fail to generate executable functions.
-While competitive results are achieved with maximum new tokens between $60$ and $140$ and repetition penalties between $1.05$ and $1.11$, the highest performance is observed with $246$ maximum new tokens and a repetition penalty of $1.22$.
-Since generating even a single optimal priority function suffices, we proceed with these hyperparameters.
+While we achieve competitive results with maximum new tokens between $60$ and $140$ and repetition penalties between $1.05$ and $1.11$, we observe the largest improvement with maximum new tokens $246$ and a repetition penalty of $1.22$.
+Since we only need to find one good priority function to discover a new maximum code size, we use $246$ for maximum new tokens and $1.22$ for the repetition penalty.

-For the grid search over temperature and top-p, we consider values in \( [0.5, 1.5] \) and \( [0.6, 1.0] \), respectively, with 10 equally spaced grid points, while keeping maximum new tokens fixed at $246$ and the repetition penalty at $1.22$.
-The results are shown in Figure~\ref{grid:LLM2}.
-Higher variability in token sampling (larger temperature and top-p values) increases fluctuations in the performance metric but also improves performance.
-More deterministic sampling results in more syntactically correct functions but does not lead to better performance.
+For temperature and top-$p$, we consider values in $[0.5, 1.5]$ and $[0.6, 1.0]$, respectively, with 10 equally spaced grid points, while keeping maximum new tokens at $246$ and repetition penalty at $1.22$.
+Higher variability in token sampling (larger temperature and top-$p$ values) leads to more variable code sizes across runs, but also to larger best-found sizes.
+More deterministic sampling generates more syntactically correct functions but does not lead to larger code sizes.
+These findings align with the hypothesis of \citet{romera2024mathematical} that the LLM contributes by exploring diverse functions, occasionally generating good executable ones but often producing unusable outputs.
+We achieve the best results at a temperature of $0.9444$ and a top-$p$ of $0.7778$.